Lodi, Lombardy

-Lodi (/ˈloʊdi/ LOH-dee, /it/; Ludesan: Lòd) is an Italian comune with 45,375 inhabitants, serving as the capital of the province of the same name in Lombardy.
+Lodi (/ˈloʊdi/ LOH-dee, /it/; Ludesan: Lòd) is a city and comune (municipality), the capital of the province of the same name in the region of Lombardy in Italy.
+With a population of 45,643, it is the 21st-largest city in Lombardy.

 The city was founded on 3 August 1158 by Frederick Barbarossa, following the destruction of the ancient village of Laus Pompeia, a former Roman municipium, episcopal see, and free commune.
 During the Renaissance, Lodi experienced a period of significant artistic and cultural splendor, notably after hosting the signing of the historic treaty between the pre-unification Italian states, known as the Treaty of Lodi, in 1454.

 In the 21st century, Lodi has become a major industrial hub for cosmetics, crafts, and cheese production.
 It also serves as a reference point for a region primarily dedicated to agriculture and livestock farming; due to this characteristic, Lodi was chosen as the location for the faculty of veterinary medicine at the University of Milan and the Parco Tecnologico Padano, one of the most qualified research institutes in Europe in the field of agri-food biotechnology.

 The city also has a well-developed tertiary sector and tourism industry: Lodi is recognized as one of the art cities of the Po Valley and is notable for several important monuments, including the Cathedral, the Civic Temple of the Crowned Virgin, the Church of San Francesco, the Church of Sant'Agnese, and Palazzo Mozzanica.

-Geography

-Territory

-The territory of Lodi, covering 41.38 km2, is located in the central-southern part of Lombardy, in the area known as the "lower plain".
-The oldest core of the city is situated on the Eghezzone hill, an approximately trapezoidal elevation on the right bank of the Adda River; the rest of the urban center lies partly on a morphological terrace shaped by the river’s erosion and partly in the floodplain area.
-The municipal territory ranges in elevation from 65 to 87 m above sea level.